I’ll start with some bad news – 9 out of 10 startups fail. Fact.

 These two reasons come with a Catch-22, however.

-Wireframe is the skeleton of your solution.
+Wireframe is the skeleton of your mobile app to be.
 It’s a rough, often black and white layout of the features, navigation and screens you plan to propose in your product.
-This is the first step you should take to create a minimum viable product for a mobile app or a web service.
+This is the first step you can take to create a minimum viable product for a mobile app or a web service.

 Wireframes should outline your sitemap; highlight the core features based on your target audience and hint how the in-app content will be presented.

-If you are bootstrapping, you can create those yourself for the initial pitching session or prior to approaching an MVP development company.
+If you are bootstrapping, you can create those yourself for the initial pitching session or prior to approaching a mobile development company.

-Interactive mockups are one-step forward in this case.
-Thanks to the tools like Framer and InVision you can demonstrate how the app will look like to early-bird adopters and potential investors.
-Additionally, our development company always suggests running a few tests with actual target users to verify the initial design and features.
+Additionally, our development company when working on an MVP for a startup always suggests running a few tests with actual target users to verify the initial design and features.